gdamore/tcell/README.md

 Please see [here](UKRAINE.md) for an important message for the people of Russia.

-NOTE: This is a development branch intended to be version 3 of _Tcell_.
+NOTE: This is a development branch intended to become version 3 of _Tcell_.
 There are breaking changes relative to versions 1 and 2.
 Version 1.x remains available using the import `github.com/gdamore/tcell`.
 Version 2.x remains available using the import `github.com/gdamore/tcell/v2`.